cmang/durdraw/readme.txt

 LEGAL:

-Durdraw is Copyright 2009-2015 Sam Foster (cmang), all rights reserved
+Durdraw is Copyright 2009-2021 Sam Foster <samfoster@gmail.com>

 Permission to use, copy, modify, and distribute this software for any purpose with or without fee is hereby granted, provided that the above